nflverse/nflverse-players/.github/CONTRIBUTING.md

 Our code will go through all gsis_ids (that's our primary key) and overwrite the associated other IDs - in this example the pfr_ids.
 The code won't care if the current ID is missing or wrong.
 It will overwrite regardless!
+If you would like to remove an incorrect ID, you need to "overwrite" with an empty string `""`!

 We store this file as JSON because it makes it easy to identify and review changes, and it nicely groups together related IDs for a specific player.